Cerrena unicolor

-Cerrena unicolor, commonly known as the mossy maze polypore, is a species of poroid fungus in the genus Cerrena (Family: Polyporaceae).
-This saprobic fungus causes white rot.
+Cerrena unicolor, commonly known as the mossy maze polypore, is a species of poroid fungus in the genus Cerrena.
+The saprobic fungus causes white rot.

 Taxonomy

 The fungus was originally described by French botanist Jean Bulliard in 1785 as Boletus unicolor, when all pored fungi were typically assigned to genus Boletus.
 William Alphonso Murrill transferred it to Cerrena in 1903.
 The fungus has acquired a long and extensive synonymy as it has been re-described under many different names, and been transferred to many polypore genera.

 Description

-Cerrena unicolor has fruit bodies that are semicircular, wavy brackets up to 10 centimeters (4 in) wide.
+Cerrena unicolor has fruit bodies that are semicircular, wavy brackets up to 10 centimeters (4 in) wide, in groups of 2–20.
 Attached to the growing surface without a stalk (sessile), the upper surface is finely hairy, white to grayish brown in color, and in zonate—marked with zones or concentric bands of color.
 The surface is often green from algal growth.
 The pore surface is whitish in young specimens, later turning gray in maturity.
 The arrangement of the pores resembles a maze of slots; the tubes may extend to 4 mm deep.
+With age, the pores descend into tooth like structures.
 The spore print is white.

+Spores are elliptical in shape, smooth, hyaline, inamyloid, and have dimensions of 5–7 by 2.5–4 μm.
+The basidia are 4-spored, 20–25 x 5–6 μm in size and have basal clamps.
+The cystidia are 40–60 x 4-5 μm and thin-walled.

+The hyphal system is trimitic (containing generative, skeletal and binding hyphae).
+The generative context hyphae are 2–4 μm, thin-walled and nodose-septate, while the skeletal context hyphae are wider, thicker and have no septa.
+The binding and tramal hyphae are 2–4 μm wide, have thick walls but no septa, and are quite branched.